-International Competition: the international competitions under Rule 35.9 as published annually on the IAAF website.
+International Competition: the international competitions under Article 5.5.1 as published annually on the IAAF website.

-International-Level Athlete: an Athlete who is in the Registered Testing Pool established at international level by the IAAF or who is competing in an International Competition under Rule 35.9 (see IAAF website for a definitive list of such International Competitions).
+International-Level Athlete: an Athlete as defined in Article 1.9 (see IAAF and Athletics Integrity Unit websites for a definitive list of such International Competitions).